-- B. Assignments for Rounds One and Two will be random.
-Assignments for Rounds Three and Four and beyond will be based on a power matching system. - C. In the event of a tie, the winning team will be determined by the official judge tie breaker ballot. - D. Teams will be ranked by the following order: - 1) First by Win-Loss Record-Determined by the total number of raw points given in the trial.
-For example: - Team "A" has a total of 187 raw points. - Team "B" has a total of 176 raw points. - The winner of the trial is Team "A" with 187 raw points - 2) Percentage-After the raw points are calculated to determine a winner, the raw points are converted into a percentage to rank the team in their bracket.
-Given the example above: - Team "A's" raw points are added to team "B's" raw points to determine the total amount of points given at the trial:

-187 (Team A raw points) + 176 (Team B raw points) = 363 raw points

-- Team A's raw points are divided by the total points to get a percentage 187/363= 51.52% - Team B's raw points are divided by the total points to get a percentage 176/363= 48.48% - E. For power matching purposes, brackets will be separated first by win-loss record and second by cumulative percentages. - F. If a bracket is equal to or greater than 12 teams, the bracket will be split in half to create two sub-brackets for power matching purposes.
-Sorting within the power matching bracket will be done in the following order: - 1) Win/loss record - 2) Cumulative percentages
+- D. Teams will be ranked by the following order: - 1) First by Win/Loss Record-Determined by the total number of raw points given in the trial.
+For example: - Team "A" has a total of 187 raw points. - Team "B" has a total of 176 raw points. - The winner of the trial is Team "A" with 187 raw points. - 2) Percentage-After the raw points are calculated to determine a winner, the raw points are converted into a percentage to rank the team in their bracket.
+Given the example above: - Team "A's" raw points are added to team "B's" raw points to determine the total amount of points given at the trial: - 187 (Team A raw points) + 176 (Team B raw points) = 363 raw points - Team A's raw points are divided by the total points to get a percentage 187/363= 51.52% - Team B's raw points are divided by the total points to get a percentage 176/363= 48.48% - E. For power matching purposes, brackets will be separated first by win/loss record and second by cumulative percentages. - F. If a bracket is equal to or greater than twelve teams, the bracket will be split in half to create two sub-brackets for power matching purposes.
+Sorting within the power matching bracket will be done in the following order: - 1) Win/Loss record - 2) Cumulative percentages

 The team with the highest number of wins and percentage within a bracket will be matched with the team with the lowest percentage within the bracket.
-Then, the next highest with the next lowest within the bracket and so on, until all teams are paired.
+Then, the next highest with the next lowest within the bracket, and so on, until all teams are paired.

-- G. If there is an odd number of teams in a bracket, the team at the top of that bracket will be matched with the top team from the next lower bracket. - H. Final rankings will be determined after the completion of the Semi-Final round of the competition, first by win-loss record and then by cumulative percentages. - I. To the greatest extent possible, teams will alternate side presentations in subsequent rounds and will not meet the same opponent twice.
+- G. If there is an odd number of teams in a bracket, the team at the top of that bracket will be matched with the top team from the next lower bracket. - H. Final Rankings will be determined after the completion of the Final round of the competition; first by win-loss record and then by cumulative percentages. - I. To the greatest extent possible, teams will alternate side presentations in subsequent rounds and will not meet the same opponent twice.
 However, bracket integrity in power matching will supersede alternate side presentation.
-The San Diego County Mock Trial Committee reserves the right to match teams to ensure offering each team two rounds as prosecution and two rounds as defense.
-All teams must agree to take whichever team or side (prosecution or defense) they are assigned and to make any necessary changes requested by the San Diego County Mock Trial Committee that may be necessary for the good of the overall competition.
+The San Diego County High School Mock Trial Committee reserves the right to match teams to ensure offering each team two rounds as prosecution and two rounds as defense.
+All teams must agree to take whichever team or side (prosecution or defense) they are assigned and to make any necessary changes requested by the San Diego County High School Mock Trial Committee that may be necessary for the good of the overall competition.

-Rule 5.6 - Championship
+Rule 5.6 - Championship Trial

-- A. The two winning teams from the semi-final round will compete in the Championship Round. - B. The team with the highest score from the semi-final will select the side assignment of their choosing.
+- A. The two winning teams from the Semi-Final round will compete in the Championship Round. - B. The team with the highest score from the Semi-Final will select the side assignment of their choosing.